wieschick42/wieschick42.github.io/index.md

 ![Architectural Cognition](/images/arch.jpg)

-In recent work, we extended a popular architectural measure of visibility, called an "isovist", from 2-D to 3-D environments.
+In recent work, we have extended a popular architectural measure of visibility, called an "isovist", from 2-D to 3-D environments.
 We demonstrated that our measure better predicts how "spacious" and "complex" a building feels to a human occupant, compared to the previously available methods.

 Key publications: